joongpa/Laita/README.md

     - streaks for meeting daily goals
     - percentage of days meeting daily goals
     - Lifetime summaries
+    - Add second graph for quantity-based categories
-- Specify whether category is hours-based or quantity-based
+- Allow user to specify if category is hours-based or quantity-based
-- Move hours and minutes sliders to the bottom for better ergonomics
+- Move hours and minutes sliders to the bottom for better ergonomics in the add screen
-- Allow user to specify date that something was done
+- Allow user to specify date of entry in the add screen
 - Log page
-    - Calendar for navigation
+    - Calendar for easier navigation
-- Firebase support
+- Firebase support, live syncing across devices using Google sign-in
 - Goal page
     - Current goals should be displayed rather than just an empty text field
 - Settings Page
+    - Allow user to give each category a color (for graphs and other widgets)
 - Database
     - Another table should store the stats for each day, such as goals, hours, and whether the goal was met or not
 - First time user landing page

-BUGS
-- Not achieving 60fps, optimize!!!!!!